Security Optimizer Plugin

 Using common usernames like ‘admin’ often leads to unauthorized access.
 Our security plugin will disable the creation of common usernames by default and if you already have one or more users with a weak username, it will ask you to provide new one(s).

-The Activity Log page of the SiteGround security plugin contains a log of all activity events on your website for the past 12 days.
+The Activity Log page of the Security Optimizer plugin contains a log of all activity events on your website for the past 12 days.
 These include, but are not limited to: human visits, bot crawls, registered users activity, login attempts, and more.
 Monitoring the Activity Log can help you better understand your site’s audience and recognise suspicious visitors or activities.

 This page logs all unknown visitors, such as bots or humans who have not authenticated as registered users of your site, registered visitors, and blocked visitors.
 Additionally, from this page you can block or unblock any IP you decide.